MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/LAB_03_deploy_container_images_azure_kubernetes_service.md

 ## Exercise 3: Deploy container images to AKS
 In this exercise, you will deploy two container images you created earlier in this lab to the AKS cluster.
+>**Note**: To complete this lab you will need an [Azure subscription](https://azure.microsoft.com/free/).
+> For any properties that are not specified, use the default value.
 > **Note:** Before you proceed with this exercise, make sure that the provisioning of the AKS cluster has successfully completed.

 ### Task 1: Create custom AKS namespaces